-Do you need to send money to family and friends overseas?
-Here’s how you can send a safe, secure and affordable international money transfer.
+Sending money to family and friends overseas?
+Use a safe, secure and affordable international money transfer.

-Whatever you reason for sending money overseas, there are more international money transfer options for you to choose from than ever before – and they weren’t all created equal.
-From banks to money transfer providers and other payment companies, you need to compare features like exchange rates, transfer fees, transfer options, and more to find an affordable and secure way to send funds overseas.
+From banks to money transfer providers and other payment companies, you’ll need to compare features like exchange rates, transfer fees, transfer options and more to find an affordable, secure way that meets your needs.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including: